casualcore/casual/middleware/queue/documentation/queue.operation.md

 # casual-queue

-`casual-queue` is a simple and lightwait _queue manager_.
+`casual-queue` is a simple and lightweight _queue manager_.

-`casual-queue` differ from other _xa-resources_ in the form that `casual-queue` is 'known' to `casual`, hence `casual` can, and do, take shortcuts regarding transaction semantics.
+`casual-queue` differs from other _xa-resources_ in the form that `casual-queue` is 'known' to `casual`, hence `casual` can, and does, take shortcuts regarding transaction semantics.
 User code does not have to bind/link to `casual-queue` as a _xa-resource_, it works more like _service calls_

 ## groups